rajesh-ranjan-git/MongoDBInDepth/README.md

     > Features : Data Validation, Middleware support, define relationships between collections.

 11. What is the role of schema in mongoose?
 How to define it?

+    > A schema in Mongoose defines the structure, validation rules, and behavior of MongoDB documents, ensuring data consistency and integrity.

     > Define Mongoose schema

          const mongoose = require("mongoose");
          const userSchema = new mongoose.schema({
          name: {